magento/devdocs/guides/v2.3/graphql/queries/cms-page.md

 ---
 group: graphql
-title: cmsPage endpoint
+title: cmsPage query
 redirect_from:
   - /guides/v2.3/graphql/reference/cms.html
 ---

-The `cmsPage` endpoint returns information about content pages that were developed with the Magento Content Management System (CMS).
+The `cmsPage` query returns information about content pages that were developed with the Magento Content Management System (CMS).

 ## Syntax